praveendhac/kubernetes/pod2node-cmd-execution/README.md

 root@aks-nodepool1-36165035-7:/#
 ```

-When we add used using `adduser` command from Pod, the user is not reflected on the Node/VM, not sure how kube-proxy executes `iptables` command each time when there is change in service or associated backends.
+When we add user using `adduser` command from Pod, user is not reflected on the Node/VM, not sure how kube-proxy executes `iptables` command each time when there is change in service or associated backends.